Greek protesters, police clash on teen death anniversary

 Annual marches marking the anniversary often turn violent, with clashes breaking out between police and protesters.

-On Thursday, a second march was scheduled for later in the day, while similar demonstrations were being held in the northern city of Thessaloniki.
+On Thursday, a second march was scheduled for later in the day, while similar demonstrations were being held in Thessaloniki.
 A gathering was to be held Thursday night at the spot where Grigoropoulos died.